LeTourneau University: Greek life

-LeTourneau has no traditional Greek system.
-There are three independent Greek Men's "Societies" and one independent Greek Women's "Society".
-Of those, the Societies Alpha Omega (ΑΩ), Kappa Zeta Chi (ΚΖΧ), and Lambda Alpha Sigma (ΛΑΣ) have charters from the university and have residence facilities on campus.
-The Greek Society Residences of ΑΩ, ΚΖΧ, and LAS are unique in that they are owned by the university but were built with donations from alumni and friends.
-The Greek Women's "Society" is Lambda Omega Chi (ΛΩΧ) and has a charter with the university but does not currently have a residential facility on campus.
-None of LeTourneau's Societies are part of national Greek organizations.
-Two previous societies, Tau Kappa Delta (ΤΚΔ) and Delta Sigma Psi (ΔΣΨ) lost their charters from the university in the 1990s.
+LeTourneau has no traditional Greek system, but there are independent men's and women's "societies."

 Other student activities

-LeTourneau has a variety of student-led foundations and a representative body of elected students known as the Student Senate (senate seats are allocated by residence hall or living area).
-A portion of each student's tuition and fees is allocated to Student Senate each year to distribute to spring break mission trips, campus activities, on-campus clubs, and other projects.

-The Yellowjacket Activities Council (YAC), a university-sanctioned and funded student events committee, is responsible for planning and supervising several recreational "student life" activities each semester.
-Several student YAC Coordinators are responsible for different sections of planning and implementation of concerts, coffeehouse parties, midnight festivals, athletic competitions, off-campus events, movie nights, paintball, and Valentine parties.
-These are a few among the many activities organized by YAC.

-Homecoming at LeTourneau, while once being hosted in the fall with a talent and variety show along with other activities for returning alumni, is now hosted in the spring.
-A Starlight Soiree is held, as well as athletic events, including the annual intersociety rope pull competition, and Hootenanny.

 The traditional Hootenanny variety show brings together the majority of the student body, faculty, staff, alumni, and members of the community for a dose of original comedy, music, and talent.
 Most students at LETU attend the event.
 The event is put on by individuals or groups of students who have auditioned in the weeks leading up to the show.
 2005 marked the 40th anniversary of the Hootenanny production.
 Traditionally, members of the school faculty and administration have also participated at the students' request, often in satirical roles.
 "Hootenuity 2007" marked the end of using the Belcher Gym as the performance venue, with the new S. E. Belcher Chapel and Performance center slated as the new home for "O Hootenanny, Where Art Thou?" in the 2007–2008 school year.
 Because of this transition, the well-used rotating stage was destroyed and a two-story stage built to make use of the new facility.
 The rotating stage was a product of a senior design project in the 1970s.

-Partners

-The school is interdenominational and thus has various evangelical partner denominations.